aftabahmed1286/FBus/README.md

 # FBus

-This is a simple SwiftUI app showing train stations.
+This is a simple SwiftUI app showing bus stations.